-C. Public Parking:
+A. Public Parking:

-A bonus in excess of the base height and FAR allowance in all Downtown Mixed Use districts may be permitted at the discretion of the DRB for the provision of public parking as follows:
+A bonus in excess of the base height and FAR allowance in Downtown Waterfront - Public Trust District may be permitted at the discretion of the DRB for the provision of public parking as follows:

 - (i) 10-feet of additional building height and corresponding FAR may be permitted where all onsite parking, subject to a minimum of 40 parking spaces, is made available to the general public at all hours of holidays; between the hours of 5:00 pm and 6:00 am on weekdays, and from 5:00 pm on Friday until 6:00 am on the following Monday.
-The DRB may make minor modifications to these hours as may be necessary to address the unique needs of the proposed development. - (ii) 10-feet of additional building height and corresponding FAR may also be permitted, independent of subsection (i) above, where no less than 25 parking spaces or an additional ten percent (10%) above the minimum spaces required pursuant to Sec.
-8.1.8, whichever is greater, are made available to the general public at all times. - (iii)The parking referenced in subsection (ii) above may be located anywhere within the same zoning district in which the proposed project is to be located. - (iv)Before authorizing additional height under this section the DRB must specifically require all of the following conditions, together with any other conditions it determines to be necessary or appropriate: - In no event shall the application of this bonus provision provide for more than 20-feet of building height above the base height permitted in Table 4.4.1-1; - All spaces made available to the general public shall be those most convenient to the public street, and there must be adequate signage indicating the availability of such spaces to the public and the location of such spaces; - Where a fee is charged, such fee shall be not more than the prevailing market rate for similar publicly and privately owned parking in the City; and, - A legally binding agreement, in a form and substance suitable to the city attorney, is executed to guarantee public access to the parking spaces provided.
+The DRB may make minor modifications to these hours as may be necessary to address the unique needs of the proposed development. - (ii) 10-feet of additional building height and corresponding FAR may also be permitted, independent of subsection (i) above, where no less than 25 parking spaces are made available to the general public at all times. - (iii) The parking referenced in subsection (ii) above may be located anywhere within the same zoning district in which the proposed project is to be located. - (iv)Before authorizing additional height under this section the DRB must specifically require all of the following conditions, together with any other conditions it determines to be necessary or appropriate: - In no event shall the application of this bonus provision provide for more than 20-feet of building height above the base height permitted in Table 4.4.1-1; - All spaces made available to the general public shall be those most convenient to the public street, and there must be adequate signage indicating the availability of such spaces to the public and the location of such spaces; - Where a fee is charged, such fee shall be not more than the prevailing market rate for similar publicly and privately owned parking in the City; and, - A legally binding agreement, in a form and substance suitable to the city attorney, is executed to guarantee public access to the parking spaces provided.

-D. Job Attraction and Expansion Bonus:
+B. Job Attraction and Expansion Bonus:

-A bonus in excess of the base height and FAR allowance in all downtown mixed use districts may be permitted at the discretion of the DRB for the construction or rehabilitation of buildings for non-residential development that encourages and supports the expansion and retention of Burlington's commercial employment base as follows:
+A bonus in excess of the base height and FAR allowance in Downtown Waterfront - Public Trust District may be permitted at the discretion of the DRB for the construction or rehabilitation of buildings for non-residential development that encourages and supports the expansion and retention of Burlington's commercial employment base as follows:

-- (i) 10 additional feet of building height and corresponding FAR may be permitted for achieving a mixture of at least 75% non-residential and no more than 25% residential utilization of the gross floor area of the development site. - (ii) Another 10 additional feet of building height and corresponding FAR may be permitted for achieving 100% non-residential utilization, except that, as specified by Sec.
-4.4.1.(d).1.B., no more than 75% of the gross floor area of any structure in the Downtown Waterfront district may be occupied by office use.
+(i) 10 additional feet of building height and corresponding FAR may be permitted for achieving a mixture of at least 75% non-residential and no more than 25% residential utilization of the gross floor area of the development site.

+(ii) Another 10 additional feet of building height and corresponding FAR may be permitted for achieving 100% non-residential utilization, except that, as specified by Sec.
+4.4.1.(d).1.B., no more than 75% of the gross floor area of any structure may be occupied by office use.